kavishkafx/yt_views/README.md

 ## How It Works

 The system uses a GitHub Action (`.github/workflows/update_youtube_title.yml`) that:
-- Runs automatically every 15 minutes
+- Runs automatically every 7 minutes
 - Fetches the current view count for your specified video
 - Updates the video title with the latest view count
 - Provides viewers with an approximately real-time view counter

 ## Technical Details

-- **Update Frequency**: Every 15 minutes (configured to respect YouTube API's daily quota limit of 10,000 units - each title update consumes 50 units, allowing for ~200 updates per day)
+- **Update Frequency**: Every 7 minutes (configured to respect YouTube API's daily quota limit of 10,000 units - each title update consumes 50 units.
+While this aggressive update frequency will consume more API quota, it provides more frequent updates for better accuracy)
 - **API Used**: YouTube Data API v3
 - **Automation**: GitHub Actions
 - **Runtime**: Serverless (no local execution needed after setup)